cxharris/testing-the-docs-source/docs/doc-testing/show-me-the-tools/taiko/taiko-routine-tests/validate-page-title.md

 # Validate a page title

 ## Plan
-Check out this page and observe that its title is *Test page | Testing the docs*: `https://cxharris.github.io/docs`.
-The *title* is the text that occupies the browser tab, and not the so-called *title* of the topic displayed on the page.
+With your regular browser, visit `https://cxharris.github.io/docs` and observe that the page title is *Test page | Testing the docs*.
+The page *title* is the text that occupies the browser tab, and not the so-called *title* of any topic displayed on the page.

-First we'll use the Taiko recorder to visit `https://cxharris.github.io/docs`, and use the `title()` command to display the page title.
+Then we'll use the Taiko recorder to visit `https://cxharris.github.io/docs`, and use the `title()` command to display the page title.

-Then we'll save the generated code to a file, modifying it with some further simple commands to validate that the page title is correct.
+We'll save the generated code to a file, modifying it with some further simple commands to validate that the page title is correct.

 This extended workflow is another small but significant step in our learning, taking us closer to being able to write fully-developed tests that can validate all content.
 Eventually, you will be able to skip using the Recorder all together.